-Clear aligners are not a treatment option with the NHS; if you would like to get Inman aligners or another type of clear aligner you will have to go privately.
-Traditional, fixed metal braces are commonly used as a treatment by the NHS, but only for patients who have a clear medical need for orthodontic work.
+Clear aligners are not a treatment option with the NHS; if you would like to get Inman aligners or another type of clear aligner you will have to pay for private treatment.
+The NHS commonly use traditional, fixed metal braces as a treatment, but only for patients who have a clear medical need for orthodontic work.

 The most well known clear aligner on the market is Invisalign; however, there are a few Invisalign alternatives to check out as well.
 The Inman Aligner is one of the lesser-known alternatives, and even though the treatment time might not be as long, it doesn't offer the same comprehensive treatment.

-Similarities between the Inman Aligner and Invisalign include:
+Similarities between the Inman Aligner and the Invisalign system include:

 - Both are less noticeable than a fixed metal brace